Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteer work or through internships
+- Include any relevant experience you have gained through volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you held in these positions.
+- Remark any achievements or responsibilities you took on in these positions.

 References: